This chapter teaches people to:

 - Protect plants with row covers.

 - Prune and remove diseased plant parts.

 Occasionally cultural practices are not enough, especially with fungal diseases, and a preventive chemical is necessary.
 Sulfur, copper sulfate, and lime-sulfur are OMRI allowed for the following fungal diseases: rusts, black spot on roses, and powdery mildew.
 Bordeaux mixture is not allowed by OMRI because it contains hydrated lime, in addition to copper sulfate.

 One tablespoon of baking soda plus 1 tablespoon of summer horticultural oil mixed with a gallon of water prevents the following fungal diseases: black spot, powdery mildew, botrytis, alternaria leaf spot, and many others.
 The oil acts as a sticker-spreader, or surfactant, and can be replaced by insecticidal soap.
 Mixing the ingredients in higher concentration than recommended may result in leaf scorch.
-Spray as a preventive every three to four days for best results.
+Spray as a preventive every three to five days for best results.

 Neem oil prevents fungal infections such as powdery mildew on grapes and cucurbits and black spot on roses, as well as being a miticide and insecticide that kills aphids, white flies, and eggs of other insect pests.
 Neem does not persist on foliage.
 Water and sunlight break it down after 100 hours; therefore, it must be reapplied frequently.

 Bacillus subtilis, a biofungicide, contains beneficial organisms that attack and control foliar diseases.
 It suppresses many different diseases on roses, vegetables, fruits, flowering plants, trees, and shrubs.